dreamgrove/dreamgrove/content/feral/2021-01-14-Mythic+_Guide_Part_1.md

 **Craft it on**
 - Legs

 Celest is the king of 9.1.
-A 1 minute burst ST CD as strong as Convoke makes it very hard to justify running anything else, especially with how powerful Single Target is in this tier.
+A 1 minute burst ST CD as strong as {{< spell 323764 "Convoke the Spirits" >}} makes it very hard to justify running anything else, especially with how powerful Single Target is in this tier.
 The Tormented mini-bosses dying fast is important, so guaranteeing you have a convoke for every one is big, as well as being able to fit in 2-3 convokes per boss fight also means as a Feral you're likely to be 2-3k ST DPS above your next rival.

 Focusing on ST with a {{< spell 202031 "Sabertooth" >}}/Celect build also means that your two other teammates can run more AoE focused builds, allowing for specs to play to their niches more.